 The Main Difference Dipole Speakers and Bipole

-We won’t be discussing direct-radiating speakers (monopole speakers), but Bipole Vs Dipole Speakers are worth noting as they can help us understand the two other surround speaker types.
+We won’t examine direct-radiating speakers (monopole speakers), but Bipole Vs Dipole Speakers can assist us grasp the two other surround speaker types.

 These speaker drivers direct the sound towards the listener, aiming it at the sweet spot.
 This is especially true if the speakers are all placed at an equal distance from the listener.